 Tain is a conventional oil development located in shallow water in the UK and is operated by Repsol Sinopec Resources UK.
 Discovered in 2005, Tain lies in block 13/23b ALL, with water depth of around 335 feet.

 The project is currently in approval stage and is expected to start commercial production in 2022.
-Final investment decision (FID) of the project will be approved in 2021.
 The Tain conventional oil development will involve the drilling of approximately two wells and includes subsea manifold and subsea trees.

 Field participation details

-The field is owned by China Petrochemical, Repsol and Viaro Energy.
+The field is owned by Viaro Energy, Repsol and China Petrochemical.